oracle-livelabs/adb/movie-stream-story-lite/apply-graph/apply-graph.md

      ![Click the notebook icon and import the notebook](images/task3step1.png " ")

  Click on the + sign and navigate to the folder where you just downloaded the notebook.
-Select the notebook and click on **Import**.
+Select the notebook and click **Import**.

      ![Select the notebook to import and click on Import](images/task3step2.png " ")